SinanSalman/xsg/README.md

 ./srart.sh
 ```

 Windows installation and use was not tested but should follow similar steps.
+To install the package for development purposes use: ```pip install -e .```

 ## Source Code ##
 The source distribution contains Python, JavaScript, CSS, HTML code, in addition to a sample of supply chain game designs, including: the root-beer game, the wood supply game.
-The code makes use of several libraries including Python-Flask, jQuery, charts.js, and vis.js.
+The code makes use of several libraries including Python-Flask, jQuery, AlpacaJs, charts.js, and vis.js.
 The game analytical engine is written exclusively in Python.

 ## Contribute ##
 Code submissions are greatly appreciated and highly encouraged.
 Please send fixes, enhancements, etc. to SinanSalman at GitHub or sinan\[dot\]salman\[at\]zu\[dot\]ac\[dot\]ae.